ccasares/grovepi-iotcs/README.md

 light.setStoreFile(process.argv[3], storePassword);
 light.setUrn('urn:com:oracle:ccasares:iot:device:grovepi:sensors:light');
 ```
-> Settign the device URN and trust-store password is key as that's the way for IoTCS to uniquely identify the virtual device
+> Setting the device URN and trust-store password is key as that's the way for IoTCS to uniquely identify the virtual device

 ```javascript
 async.series( {